 Being one of the early Flutter adopters in the industry, we have helped hundreds of clients with Flutter app development.
 We have helped them make cross-platform app development choices and often acknowledged the importance of flutter app development.

 However, we sense that there is still ambiguity when it comes to Flutter state management.
-Hence, we felt the need to write a blog that explains to the audience, “what is state management”, “how does Flutter deal with state management”?
+Hence, we felt the need to write a blog that explains to the audience, “what is state management”, and “how does Flutter deal with state management”?
 And many more.
-Well, even after reading the blog, you still feel the need to connect and ask questions, do not hesitate to call us.
+Well, even after reading the blog, if you still feel the need to connect and ask questions, do not hesitate to call us.
 We are open to any discussion about flutter app development.

 Moving forward with the main topic, Flutter state management.

 In simple words, the state is the information you need to rebuild the UI at any moment.
 It is important to manage the state during the entire lifecycle of application development.